hoffay/NW-Marketplace/Sprint_Reviews/Sprint_Review_08.md

 state management across functional components
 6. What will we change to improve
 Hopefully completing issues ahead of time which can be done with stronger communication.

+###Ryan Hoffmann
+1. Issues completed
+Issue #34 Add social media and other icons to modal
+2. What went well
+Finding SVGs for the icons
+3. What didn't go so well
+Nothing
+4. What I have learned
+There are a lot of good SVGs out there.
+5. What still puzzles me
+Nothing
+6. What will we change to improve
+Faster issue completion